HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-comorbidities-elixhauser-intro.md

 For any component, "present" or "absent" refers back to a comorbidity category defined by `Observation.component`.code.
 Since there are no existing codes for individual Elixhauser categories, mCODE provides them.
 For example, a component relating to congestive heart failure (CHF) will have `component.code.coding.system` of `http://hl7.org/fhir/us/mcode/CodeSystem/mcode-elixhauser-category-cs` and `component.code.coding.code` "CHF".
 The implication is that the patient has a disease found in the *specific version* of Elixhauser CHF codes corresponding to the definition of the "CHF" code; in this case, one of the codes in [Elixhauser Comorbid Condition Value Set for Congestive Heart Failure](ValueSet-elixhauser-congestive-heart-failure-vs.html).

-If an overall score is calculated, it should be recorded in `Observation.value[x]`.
+If an overall score is calculated, it should be recorded in Observation.value[valueInteger].
 This is not required.

 ### Usage